-Living in-between two countries requires careful management of your money transfers otherwise it can become very costly.
+Living between two countries requires careful management of your money transfers; otherwise, it can become very costly.
 Read how an international bank account can help you manage your money.

 If you are planning to retire to Canada and you’re a UK citizen, unfortunately, there is no longer an option for you to move your pension to a Canadian scheme.

-Canada has been removed from QROPs list in February 2017.
+Canada was removed from the QROPs list in February 2017.

 If you reside in Canada permanently and your country of domicile has a Double Taxation Treaty with Canada, then your pension income will be taxed according to the treaty.